 Check-in: Mark the asset as safe for other users to edit without causing an editing conflict.
 When you upload your changes, the lock icon is automatically removed.
 Toggling the check-in status also removes the lock icon though it is recommended to not manually check in without uploading the changes.
 If you discard your changes, then manually toggle the check-in.

 Open action: Just open the asset to preview it in the native application.
 It is not recommended to edit the asset by using this action, as it does not check out the asset and other users can make edits leading to editing conflicts.

 Edit action: Use the action to modify the image.
 Clicking Edit action automatically checks out the asset and adds a lock icon on the asset.
 After clicking Edit, if you do not want to edit the asset, then click Toggle check-in.
-To delete, rename, or move assets in AEM DAM folder hierarchy, use the AEM web interface actions and not the edit action.
+To delete, rename, or move assets in Experience Manager DAM folder hierarchy, use the Experience Manager web interface actions and not the edit action.

 Download action: Download the asset to your local machine.
 You can download the assets now and edit later; work offline and upload the changes later.
 Assets are downloaded in a cache folder on your file system.

 Reveal File or Reveal Folder action: While the assets are downloaded to a local cache folder, the app mimics a local network drive and provides a local path for each asset.
 To know this path, use the appropriate reveal option in the app.
 Reveal action is required to place assets in the Creative Cloud application.
 See place assets.